By Steve Good – Vice President of Growth & Communications

 When it comes to recruiting new members at the chapter level, data can paint a very clear picture about whether a given chapter is trending in a positive or negative manner.
 We know that the consistent recruitment of great (and enough) young men drives chapter success.
 We also know that weak recruitment can very quickly threaten a chapter’s future.

-We recently shared recruitment trend lines for all of our active chapters and colonies.
+We recently shared recruitment trend lines for all of our active chapters and emerging chapters.
 The data shows the number of men recruited each year going back to 2013.
 We’ve been very encouraged by the feedback we’ve received from sharing such data.
 In many cases, a simple visual has caused many to take action to improve their trend.
 It has also reassured many that their diligent work on recruitment is producing results.

 The remainder of this post serves to provide suggestions on how you can act on the chapter’s trend line given your role within the organization.